 The Manneken Pis is more than just a peeing statue; he’s a symbol of the city.
-Locals even have their own annual festival celebrating this little guy.
-When you’re in Brussels, make sure to check out the Manneken Pis.
+Locals even have their annual festival celebrating this little guy.
+When you’re in Brussels, check out the Manneken Pis.
 You won’t be disappointed – maybe just confused.

 If you’d like to see more effigies of things peeing in the streets, make sure you also check out Jeanneke Pis and Zinneke Pis!

-PRO TIP: Only these three are allowed to pee in public like this – none of them are inviting you to do the same.
+PRO TIP: Only these three are allowed to pee in public like this – none of them invite you to do the same.

 3. Royal Museum of the Armed Forces and Military History

 The Royal Museum of the Armed Forces and Military History is one of the best things to do in Brussels if you’re interested in military history.
 The museum is located in Cinquantenaire Park and has a large collection of military artifacts dating back to ancient times.

 This military history museum covers various topics, including the Belgian Revolution, the Napoleonic Wars, World War I, and World War II.